OrdinaryMagician/saya_m/README.md

 Allows you to harmlessly wade through hazardous liquids for a limited time.
 In the process, it also allows you to breathe underwater.

-### Safety Tether *[Chaos Device]*

-*"Oh, you thought your little trap would work?
-TOO BAD!"*

-The usual device to escape from anywhere, at any time, while also blasting away everything around you in the process, to add insult to injury.

-### Aerial Amulet *[Wings of Wrath]*

-*"This kind of thing...
-Without it I am but a mere human, but with it...
-Hehehe..."*

-Allows you to float in the air at will, boosting yourself with mere thought.
-In a way, it is comparable to the **Gravity Suppressor**, although its nature is rooted in magic rather than technology.
-It at least has the advantage of having quite long-lasting power, and allowing you to activate and deactivate its power when needed.
-It's got enough charge to last for an entire map (or hub in **Hexen**).
+## Mag Management

+*"Shit...
+I envy those two, with their fancy military Hammerspace that autoloads everything for them."*

+You gotta do this manually, yup.
+Although it's not too complicated of a task, you gotta make sure you're in the clear before you start doing this, to avoid any nasty surprise attacks while you're deep into them mags and rounds.

+Keyboard controls are fairly simple when you're using the mag manager:
+ - The left and right arrows select the mag.
+ - The up and down arrows shift the mag order.
+Keep in mind this does not wrap around.
+ - The enter and backspace arrows add and remove rounds.
+If the mag is empty, another press of backspace drops it.
+ - The page up and page down keys change the ammo type to manage.
+Note that the selection defaults to the ammo type that the currently active weapon uses, if any.

+Important note: Since energy weapons don't actually have "rounds", all you can do is swap their order and drop any mags that are empty.

 ---

 *"The memories of those days will haunt me forever.
-Flashing images of my own guts strewn about, of demons feeding on my bones, dying over and over again...
+Flashing images of my own guts strewn about, of demons feeding on my bones, of dying over and over again...
 My own stubbornness can really put me in danger."*